Perry's Victory and International Peace Memorial: Overview

-Perry's Victory and International Peace Memorial was established to honor those who fought in the Battle of Lake Erie during the War of 1812, and to celebrate the long-lasting peace among Britain, Canada and the U.S. The Memorial column, rising over Lake Erie, is situated five miles from the US-Canadian border.
+Perry's Victory and International Peace Memorial was established to honor those who fought in the Battle of Lake Erie during the War of 1812, and to celebrate the long-lasting peace among Britain, Canada and the United States.
+The Memorial column, rising over Lake Erie, is situated five miles from the Canada–United States border.

-Although the monument bears the name of Oliver Hazard Perry, six officers slain during the battle are interred under its rotunda, Perry himself is buried in Newport, Rhode Island.
-Beneath the stone floor of the monument lie the remains of those three American officers and three British officers.
+Although the monument bears the name of Oliver Hazard Perry, six officers slain during the battle lay interred under its rotunda, beneath the stone floor of the monument.
+The remains of the six naval officers are of three Britons and three Americans while Perry himself is buried in Newport, Rhode Island.
 Carved into the walls inside the rotunda are the names of soldiers and sailors who were killed or injured in the Battle of Lake Erie and the text of the Rush-Bagot Treaty.

 The Doric Column is the only international peace memorial in the United States National Park System and stands 47 feet taller than the Statue of Liberty in New York Harbor.
 The upper deck platform is 12 feet higher than the statue of Liberty's torch.

 To visit the observation deck near the top, visitors must walk up 37 steps, pay the admission cost ($10.00 cash, card, or check for adults 16 and older starting 2019 season, 15 and younger are free) then a National Park Ranger will transport them by elevator to the top.
 Rangers are stationed at the observation deck to answer questions and speak about the history and surrounding area.
-Views span Lake Erie, the islands and mainland of Ohio, and nearby islands in Ontario, including Middle Island, the southernmost point of land in Canada, and part of Point Pelee National Park.
+Views span Lake Erie, the islands and mainland of Ohio, Michigan, Detroit River and nearby islands in Ontario, including Middle Island, the southernmost point of land in Canada, and part of Point Pelee National Park and Pelee Island.

 The column is among the tallest monuments in the United States (the Gateway Arch, San Jacinto Monument, and Washington Monument are taller).
 Although substantially completed in 1915, funding problems prevented the proper completion of a fully realized memorial complex.
 In 1919 the federal government assumed control of the monument and provided additional funding.
 The official dedication was celebrated on July 31, 1931.
 In 2002, $2.4 million was spent on a new visitor center.
 The memorial is visited by 200,000 people each year.

 Administrative history

-Established as Perry's Victory and International Peace Memorial National Monument by Franklin D. Roosevelt on June 2, 1936 (Proclamation No. 2182); redesignated a National Memorial and renamed on October 26, 1972.
+Established as Perry's Victory and International Peace Memorial National Monument by President Franklin D. Roosevelt on June 2, 1936 (Proclamation No. 2182); redesignated a National Memorial and renamed on October 26, 1972.
 As with all historic areas administered by the National Park Service, the memorial was listed on the National Register of Historic Places on October 15, 1966; the listing's boundaries were increased in 2015.